microsoft/TypeScript-Handbook/pages/tutorials/React.md

 Keeping state fully synchronized for any observers is done by simply marking state as observable.
 As a nice bonus, the library is already written in TypeScript.

-There are various merits and have tradeoffs to both.
+There are various merits and tradeoffs to both.
 Generally Redux tends to see more widespread usage, so for the purposes of this tutorial, we'll focus on adding Redux;
 however, you should feel encouraged to explore both.

+The following section may have a steep learning curve.
+We strongly suggest you [familiarize yourself with Redux through its documentation](http://redux.js.org/).

 ## Setting the stage for actions